Table of Contents

-What Is RFP?
+What Is Request for Proposal?

 A request for proposal, or RFP, is a document that solicits proposals from vendors to select the best company to provide a product or service.
 The RFP generally includes an overview of the organization’s needs, as well as information about the vendor’s qualifications and proposal submission requirements.